sass/sass/doc-src/SASS_REFERENCE.md

       box-shadow: 0px 4px 5px #666, 2px 6px 10px #999;
     }

+Variable arguments also contain any keyword arguments passed to the mixin or function.
+These can be accessed using the {Sass::Script::Functions#keywords `keywords($args)` function}, which returns them as a map from strings (without `$`) to values.

 Variable arguments can also be used when calling a mixin.
-Using the same syntax, you can expand a list of values so that each value is passed as a separate argument.
+Using the same syntax, you can expand a list of values so that each value is passed as a separate argument, or expand a map of values so that each pair is treated as a keyword argument.
 For example:

     @mixin colors($text, $background, $border) {